sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 0 - Closed Captions.md

 *38.59 seconds*

 ### **5** Information Retrieval
-In recent years, both commercial web search engines but also the academic research concerned with information retrieval, started to move away from simply displaying you 10 document results where you can click on them and then move to the document to a more user friendly user interface, where if you have a question that can be answered in a single statement, then this statement can be extracted from a certain web document and directly shown to the user, so you don't have to click on the web page to get the results.
+In recent years, both commercial web search engines but also the academic research concerned with information retrieval, started to move away from simply displaying you 10 document results where you can click on them and then move to the document to a more user-friendly user interface, where if you have a question that can be answered in a single statement, then this statement can be extracted from a certain web document and directly shown to the user, so you don't have to click on the web page to get the results.
 And here in this example that I started two years ago because I wanted to know the size of an A3 paper sheet.
 And in 2019.
-Google actually gave us the wrong result because it read a documented talked about all kinds of different paper sizes and it select the wrong paper size.
+Google actually gave us the wrong result because it read a documented talk about all kinds of different paper sizes, and it selects the wrong paper size.
 Then when I repeated this experiment for last year's installment of the lecture.
 Google selected the same document, but now improved the capabilities of the extractive question answering system to actually provide the correct results of my query.

 *97.38 seconds*